SamuelPuertaTerron/Fractured-Engine/README.md

 This engine will only be for Windows OS

-This is the Developer Branch and Used for engine development
+This is the Developer Branch and Used for engine development if you want to make a game use the main branch instead.

 ## Installation